15 Fonts w3 version

 15.1 Introduction

-Each user agent has a "font database" and style sheet authors can contribute to it.
-To display a character with a particular font, the user agent first identifies the font in the database that "best fits" (according to the font matching algorithm) then retrieves the font data locally or from the Web then displays the character using those glyphs.
+To display a character with a particular font, the user agent identifies the font in the database that "best fits" (according to the font matching algorithm)

 15.2 Font specification